 1. Learn good credit habits

 Student credit cards often initially start with low, manageable credit limits.
 This allows college students who are new to credit the ability to learn how to use the card and make payments on a small scale.
 This can help prevent overspending or splurging on unnecessary items.
 As you gain experience and make regular monthly payments on time, a higher credit limit may be offered.
 Paying your balance in full each month will also mean you won’t have to pay interest.

 “It is helping me build a good credit while also improving my personal responsibilities and how to deal with them.
 I am so glad I applied for this credit card and decided to begin my life knowing I’m starting it off right with the right people.” - Bryonna, 1FBUSA cardholder review from MO

 2. Gain everyday convenience

 “Using my credit card was very helpful to me this month when buying books for this semester of college.
 I am also happy that being this is my first credit card, it will help build my credit.” - Frank, 1FBUSA cardholder from NY

 “Helped pay for gas, food, and things I needed from the store.
 Really helpful when I was short on cash.” - Erik, 1FBUSA cardholder review from TX

 3. Have a sense of security

-As most know, carrying large amounts of cash, or even a debit card, isn’t always safe.
+As some may know, carrying large amounts of cash, or even a debit card, isn’t always safe.
 There’s a risk of the money being lost or stolen, often with little chance of recovery.
 Cash is typically better off left in your bank account.
 Carrying a credit card, on the other hand, allows your money to remain safe, secure, and protected.